Reardan, Washington: Geography

 According to the United States Census Bureau, the town has a total area of 0.50 sqmi, of which, 0.49 sqmi is land and 0.01 sqmi is water.

 U.S. Route 2 runs through Reardan, where it is also known as Broadway Avenue and serves as the town's main street.
 The highway connects Reardan with Spokane, the region's big city, 22 miles to the east, and Davenport, the county seat, 13 miles to the west.
 Washington State Route 231, a north–south route, also runs through the town.
 The Washington Eastern Railroad runs through town on its route from Cheney to Coulee City.

 Reardan is located on the divide between the Columbia and Spokane river drainage basins.
 Audubon Lake, on the northern side of town, is the headwaters of Crab Creek, which flows southwest for 163 miles before emptying into the Columbia.
 The lake and surrounding wetlands also drain into Deep Creek, which empties into the Spokane roughly 16 miles as the crow flies northeast of the lake.
 Spring Creek also rises from the Audubon Lake wetlands and flows north into the Spokane River just downstream from Long Lake Dam.
 State Route 231 follows Spring Creek north from town.

 Demographics

 2010 census

-As of the census of 2010, there were 571 people, 240 households, and 160 families living in the town.
+As of the 2010 census, there were 571 people, 240 households, and 160 families living in the town.
 The population density was 1165.3 PD/sqmi.
 There were 255 housing units at an average density of 520.4 /sqmi.
 The racial makeup of the town was 92.5% White, 0.5% African American, 4.7% Native American, 0.4% Asian, and 1.9% from two or more races.
 Hispanic or Latino of any race were 2.5% of the population.